Parliament Hill to host massive WE rally to mark Canada Day

 While Canadians bask in the moment of Canada’s 150 celebrations, one organization is looking toward the future by encouraging and inspiring young leaders of tomorrow with a massive celebration on Parliament Hill in Ottawa.

-Organizers from WE Canada, a non-profit group that aims to build a “stronger and more caring and compassionate future Canada over the next 150 years,” will be closing off the Canada Day weekend with WE Day Canada, part of its nation-building campaign.
+Organizers from WE, a non-profit group that aims to build a “stronger and more caring and compassionate future Canada over the next 150 years,” will be closing off the Canada Day weekend with WE Day Canada, part of its nation-building campaign.

-Craig Kielburger, a co-founder of WE Canada known for his work as an international children’s rights activist, says that the event is one of the organization’s key pillars in this year’s celebrations and expects it could draw more than 100,000 people.
+Craig Kielburger, a co-founder of WE known for his work as an international children’s rights activist, says that the event is one of the organization’s key pillars in this year’s celebrations and expects it could draw more than 100,000 people.

 “Our belief is that Canada 150 is more than fireworks and lawn chairs and sitting back.
 It’s an opportunity to have a national conversation and pledge real action,” Mr. Kielburger said in an interview.
 “What we are building is an entire event and campaign around the idea of what is your gift to Canada.”